-The Company's assets with fair value categorized as Level 1 within the fair value hierarchy include money market funds and the Company's strategic investment in Lysogene.
+The Company's assets with a fair value categorized as Level 1 within the fair value hierarchy primarily include money market funds.

-The Company's assets with fair value categorized as Level 2 within the fair value hierarchy consist of commercial paper, government and government agency bonds, corporate bonds and certificates of deposit.
+The Company's assets with a fair value categorized as Level 2 within the fair value hierarchy consist of commercial paper, government and government agency bonds, corporate bonds and certificates of deposit.
 These assets have been initially valued at the transaction price and subsequently valued at the end of each reporting period utilizing third-party pricing services.
-The pricing services use observable market inputs to determine value, which primarily consist of reportable trades.
-Certain of the government and government agency bonds with original maturities of less than three months are presented as cash equivalents on the unaudited condensed consolidated balance sheets as of September 30, 2022.
+The Company uses observable market inputs to determine value, which primarily consist of reportable trades.
+Certain of the short-term investments with maturities of less than three months at the date of acquisition are presented as cash equivalents on the unaudited condensed consolidated balance sheets as of September 30, 2023.